-Domicile
+Domicile and Residency

-Your liability to UK IHT depends on your domicile at the time of death and not your residency.
+Currently, your liability to UK IHT depends on your domicile at the time of death and not your residency.
 Therefore, if you are domiciled in the UK, IHT applies to your assets wherever in the world they are situated.
+In the Spring Budget 2024, the Chancellor announced that residency, rather than domicile, will determine whether non-UK assets are subject to UK IHT from 6 April 2025.